rocky/python-uncompyle6/README.rst

 Deobfuscator_ to unscramble the bytecode to get valid bytecode before trying this tool.

+Handling pathologically long lists of expressions or statements is slow.

 There is lots to do, so please dig in and help.